 - " Properties are inspected as they come to the attention of the council, generally as part of storm assessment. - " Applications for rates remissions must be made in writing in the rating year the erosion occurs.
-All applications will be considered on a case by case basis. - " Council at its discretion may remit or postpone any rates or charge wholly, or in part levied in respect of any property affected by coastal erosion, where it considers it fair and reasonable to do so. - " Council will take into account: - " whether as a result dwellings or buildings previously habitable were made "uninhabitable" - " the activity for which the land and/or buildings were used prior to the disaster is unable to be undertaken or continued - " the extent to which essential services such as water, or sewerage to any dwelling or building were interrupted and could not be supplied - " whether essential services such as water, or sewerage to any dwelling or building are able to be supplied - " whether any part of the property remains habitable or available for use.
+All applications will be considered on a case by case basis. - The write off will only apply where the leak identified is of such magnitude that usage will exceed the allowance set for the financial year.
+For example, a slowly dripping tap is unlikely to result in excess usage - " Council at its discretion may remit or postpone any rates or charge wholly, or in part levied in respect of any property affected by coastal erosion, where it considers it fair and reasonable to do so. - " Council will take into account: - Whether as a result dwellings or buildings previously habitable were made "uninhabitable" - The activity for which the land and/or buildings were used prior to the disaster is unable to be undertaken or continued - The extent to which essential services such as water, or sewerage to any dwelling or building were interrupted and could not be supplied - whether essential services such as water, or sewerage to any dwelling or building are able to be supplied - " whether any part of the property remains habitable or available for use